SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/tutorials/programming/python/methods.md

 countdown(10, "Ready for takeoff!")
 ```

 Notice that now we have added a parameter to print whatever message we give `countdown`, we now need to define that message when we call `countdown`.
 To see how a function works, try messing around with the parameters, change `cdtime` and `message` to whatever you want.
 If you're stuck and need an example, write `countdown(20, "This is my message for liftoff!")`.
 This will make `countdown` wait 20 seconds and print the message, "This is my message for liftoff!"
-Keep in mind your message has to be in quotes.`
+Keep in mind your message has to be in quotes.

 ## Step 4: Calling Methods

-Now you've probably noticed that we were only calling `countdown` once at the bottom of our code, but we can call it twice and with 2 different parameters each time.
+Now you've probably noticed that we we are only calling `countdown` once at the bottom of our code, but we can call it twice and with 2 different parameters each time.
 To call `countdown` twice, write

 ```python
 import time